5aurabhRanjan/nestedbayes/RSA.md

 # Some inference ideas

-pseudo-marginal MH? needs estimate of likelihood... smc? order?
-SOSMC?
+Scaling up inference to address the challenges outlined above will require exploring a number of different approaches.
+We will likely have to abandon exhaustive enumeration as state spaces get big.
+In it's place SMC seems like a fairly general approach that incorporates the best of MH (via rejuvenation), importance sampling (e.g. getting estimates of normalizing constant), and search.

-Observation: nested models are a perfect amortized setting.
+A key observation is that nested models are a perfect amortized setting, where we need to do inference quickly on average across many instances of the sub-models.
 Our current main method for inference in RSA is naive enumeration with caching of the sub-models.
-This is good because it's an exponential improvement over not caching, but doesn't help much with large or continuous state spaces.
+This is an exponential improvement over not caching, but doesn't help much with large or continuous state spaces.
 Can we get faster/better inferences by generalizing from related (sub)queries that we've already computed?

 ## Surrogate caching

-Instead of simply caching the computed value of a sub-query (e.g. `speaker`), we could use these values to estimate a surrogate function; the surrogate would give us predictions for nearby argument values, that we could use instead of computing the actual function return distribution.
+Instead of simply caching the computed value of a sub-query (e.g. `speaker`), we could use these values to estimate a surrogate likelihood function; the surrogate would give us predictions for nearby argument values, that we could use instead of computing the actual function return distribution.
+An appropriate and fairly tractable family of surrogates is Gaussian processes (GP).
+(Note: GP take quadratic time  in the number of data points.
+This could be problematic.
+There are a variety of techniques that help.)

-Noisy estimates

-Gradients
+If the inference algorithm used to estimate the likelihood of the sub-model is not exact, for instance if it is based on SMC samples, then the surrogate-estimator needs to take into account the noise---that is, we should not be fully confident in the value returned by any one call to the cached function.
+For an unbiased estimator with approximately normal error distribution, this will be handled by a standard squared-error GP kernel.
+However since we probably won't know the variance of the noise *a priori*, we'll have to estimate it.

+An interesting and pleasant side-effect of using a surrogate likelihood function is that the surrogate gradient is likely to be easy to compute.
+This suggests doing gradient-based methods (HMC or SGD) using GP-caching to estimate the sub-models.

 ## Predictive inference

+The fancy caching methods generalizes to nearby arguments, but only do so at the level of an entire sub-model.
+Can we get finer-grained re-use within a model?

  learned heuristic factors for better smc latent variable predictors for better smc